 The educational philosophy at Campus View Child Care Center is child-centered and developmentally based.
 It is based on the knowledge that young children learn through their direct interactions with their environment and the people within it.
-Our curriculum, Foundations to the Indiana Academic Standards: Birth to Three, reflects our belief that the whole child must be developed across the curriculum with social & emotional emphasis to support all aspects of development.
+Our curriculum, Foundations to the Indiana Academic Standards: Birth to Five, reflects our belief that the whole child must be developed across the curriculum with social & emotional emphasis to support all aspects of development.

 While children do go through specific developmental stages, each child grows and learns at a pace that is uniquely their own.
 Age is not an accurate indicator of development.
 Children from 0-24 months take in their information by use of their bodies and exploring the world through their senses.
 Jean Piaget called this the Sensory Motor stage of development.